andyjessop/moleculer-packages/packages/moleculer-universal-gateway/README.md

 `moleculer-universal-gateway` allows you to use any node API app (e.g. `express`, `koa`, `hapi`, `feathers`, `nestjs`) as an API gateway.

-**NB: This is an alpha version as it hasn't been tested with multiple frameworks yet.
-So please use with caution.**

 ## Installation

 `npm i moleculer-universal-gateway`